If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Usually, it is kept in shade in the stores so when you get it for your home aquarium you should slowly introduce it in your well-lighted aquarium.

-You can do so by reducing the intensity of the light of your aquarium if it has a feature to do so.
+You can do so by reducing the intensity of the light in your aquarium if it has a feature to do so.

 Or you should keep it under light for fewer hours say for 3-4 hours initially and then you should gradually increase it.